R4VILKHGB/R4VILKHGB/README.md

 - 🌱 I’m currently learning computer vision and microcontroller programming (particularly utilizing Thonny and Raspberry Pi Pico).
 - ⚡ Fun fact: I'm passionate about drawing, both in traditional (particularly with charcoal) and digital mediums.
 My keen eye for design has been a defining trait since childhood.
 I'm proficient in Adobe Photoshop, showcasing my dedication and skill in image manipulation and graphic design.

+## Projects

+- [Project 1](https://spaceys.blog/): Spacey's is one of the official teams for the CAN-SBX 2023-2024/ Canadian Stratospheric Balloon Experiment Design Challenge from UBC Okanagan.
+I'm designing the software architecture for the microcontroller (Raspberry Pi Pico) that will be inside the payload of the stratospheric balloon, utilizing Python.
+-
 ## Skills

 <!-- Programming Languages:-->